Culture of Brazil: Choro

 Choro originated in the 19th century through interpretations of European genres such as polka and schottische by Brazilian artists who had already been influenced by African rhythms such as the batuque.
-It is a largely instrumental genre that shares a number of characteristics with samba.
+It is a largely instrumental genre that shares several characteristics with samba.
 Choro gained popularity around the start of the 20th century (1880-1920) and was the genre of many of the first Brazilian records in the first decades of the 20th century.
 Notable Choro musicians of that era include Chiquinha Gonzaga, Pixinguinha and Joaquim Callado.
 The popularity of choro steadily waned after the popularization of samba but saw a revival in recent decades and remains appreciated by a large number of Brazilians.
-There are a number of acclaimed Choro artists nowadays such as Altamiro Carrilho, Yamandu Costa and Paulo Bellinati.
+There are several acclaimed Choro artists nowadays such as Altamiro Carrilho, Yamandu Costa and Paulo Bellinati.

 Bossa nova and MPB

 Bossa nova is a style of Brazilian music that originated in the late 1950s.
 It has its roots on samba but features less percussion, employing instead a distinctive and percussive guitar pattern.
 Bossa nova gained mainstream popularity in Brazil in 1958 with the song Chega de Saudade, written by Antônio Carlos Jobim and Vinícius de Moraes.
 Together with João Gilberto, Jobim and Moraes would become the driving force of the genre, which gained worldwide popularity with the song "Garota de Ipanema" as interpreted by Gilberto, his wife Astrud and Stan Getz on the album Getz/Gilberto.
 The bossa nova genre remains popular in Brazil, particularly among the upper classes and in the Southeast.

-MPB (acronym for Música popular brasileira, or Brazilian Popular Music) was a trend in Brazilian music that emerged after the bossa nova boom.
+MPB (an acronym for Música popular brasileira, or Brazilian Popular Music) was a trend in Brazilian music that emerged after the bossa nova boom.
 It presents many variations and includes elements of styles that range from Samba to Rock music.

 Tropicalismo

-In the 1960s some MPB artists founded the short-lived but highly influential Tropicália or Tropicalismo movement, which attracted international attention.
-Among those were Caetano Veloso, Gilberto Gil, Gal Costa, Jorge Mautner, Tom Zé, Nara Leão, Ney Matogrosso and Os Mutantes.
-Although the movement was rooted in music, it also found expression in film, theater, poetry, and politics.
+In the 1960s some Bahia artists founded the short-lived but highly influential Tropicália or Tropicalismo movement, which attracted international attention.
+Among those were Caetano Veloso, Gilberto Gil, Gal Costa, Tom Zé, José Carlos Capinam, others Jorge Mautner, Nara Leão, and Os Mutantes.
+Although the movement was rooted in music, it also found expression in film with Glauber Rocha, theater, poetry, and politics.